 One of the most overwhelming aspects to Instant Pot cooking for the newbie is “how long do I cook that for?”

-You bought an Instant Pot because you wanted to cook things faster… but how do you adjust the cook time for your fav meals to be made in the Instant Pot?
+You bought an Instant Pot electric pressure cooker because you wanted to cook things faster… but how do you adjust the cooking time for your fav meals to be made in the Instant Pot?

 Given this is probably the most #1 asked question of 2017, I knew a post was due!

-Here 5 things to know about instant pot cook times:
+Here are 5 things to know about instant pot cook times:

 Cook times are inconsistent across recipes.

-If you find 5 chicken breast recipes on Pinterest, you will likely see 5 different cook times for each recipe.
+If you find 5 chicken breast recipes on Pinterest, you will likely see 5 different pressure cooking times listed for each recipe.

 The cook times on recipes are deceiving